-Supervised Practice Evaluation Form Purdue University Coordinated Program in Dietetics
+Supervised Practice Evaluation Form Purdue University Master of Science in Dietetics (MSD)

-The following is used to assist the Director of the Coordinated Program in Dietetics in determining the performance of the intern and the grade to be assigned for the experiential course.
+The following is used to assist the course instructor and Director of the Master of Science in Dietetics in determining the performance of the intern and the grade to be assigned for the experiential course.
 Three (3) credits for the practicum course (specify).

-PLEASE RANK THE INTERN'S PERFORMANCE BY PLACING ONE CHECK IN: I, II, III, IV or V.\

-I.\\\\\ This candidate has met and/or exceeded all the objectives/competencies in the time allowed.
-Given my knowledge of this candidate's current performance, he/she should have little difficulty practicing as an entry-level dietitian in the area of [community nutrition].

-II.\\\\\ This candidate has satisfactorily met all the objectives/competencies in the time allowed.
+experiential course.
+Three (5) credits for the practicum course (specify).
+PLEASE RANK THE INTERN'S PERFORMANCE BY PLACING ONE CHECK IN: I, II, III, IV or $V.^{\star}$ I This candidate has met and frequently exceeded all the objectives/competencies in the time allowed.
+Given my knowledge of this candidate's current performance, he/she should have little difficulty practicing as an entry-level dietitian nutritionist in the area of [community nutrition].
+II This candidate has satisfactorily met all the objectives/competencies in the time allowed.
 "Satisfactory" is defined as 85% and is the minimum performance expected of an entry-level dietitian.
-Given my knowledge of this candidate's current performance, he/she should continue to develop skills in the area of [community nutrition] to be successful as an entry-level dietitian.

-III.\\\\\ This candidate has met most of the objectives/ competencies satisfactorily in the time allowed but needs improvement.
+Given my knowledge of this candidate's current performance, he/she should continue to develop skills in the area of [community nutrition] to be successful as an entry-level dietitian nutritionist.
+III This candidate has met most of the objectives/ competencies satisfactorily in the time allowed but needs improvement.
 Given my knowledge of this candidate's current performance, he/she should plan to devote additional time to study and practice of the [community] area.
 With additional study/practice, this candidate should be able to function as an entry level dietitian nutritionist.

-IV.\\\\\ This candidate has marginal performance suggesting lack of motivation or ability to maintain normal performance and growth.
-This candidate has failed to rectify any and all complaints (remedial action) documented in the Nonperformance/Complaint form.
+IV This candidate has marginal performance suggesting lack of motivation or ability to maintain normal performance and growth.
+This candidate has failed to rectify any and all complaints (remedial action) documented in the Non-performance/Complaint form.
 Separation from the supervised practice site is indicated.
 This candidate may have difficulty practicing as an entry-level dietitian nutritionist.

-V.\\\\\ Separation indicated.
-All attempts will be made by the Coordinated Program staff to find an alternative supervised practice site for the intern to complete supervised practice competencies at a satisfactory level.
+V Separation indicated.
+Reasonable attempts will be made by the Director of the Master of Science in Dietetics to find an alternative supervised practice site for the intern to complete supervised practice competencies at a satisfactory level.
 If no supervised practice site can be found, separation from the program may be indicated.
 In that case the intern will be assigned a failing grade (F).

-Rotation Preceptor (sign): \\\\\ Date: \\\\

-Rotation Site:

-\ I=A (95 %), II=B (85 %), III=C (75%), IV=D (65%), V=F (0%)

-Preceptor to complete on the last day of the intern's experience; fax, email or mail the completed form to:
+Rotation Preceptor (sign): Date: Rotation Site: I=A (95 %), II=B (85 %), III=C (75%), IV=D (65%), V=F (0%) Preceptor to complete on the last day of the intern's experience and email the completed form to: Dinah Dalder, MS. RD: Director, Master of Science in Dietetics: Department of Nutrition Science.

-Dinah Dalder, MS, RD; Director, Coordinated Program in Dietetics; Department of Nutrition Science, Purdue University email: dalder@purdue.edu
+Purdue University email: dalder@purdue.edu

-COORDINATED PROGRAM IN DIETETICS ROTATION HOURS VERIFICATION LOG
+MASTER OF SCIENCE IN DIETETICS ROTATION HOURS VERIFICATION LOG

-Intern (Print):\\\\\ Facility (Print): \\\\\
+Intern (Print): Facility (Print):

-Preceptor Directions:

-• Please review hours worked and sign the form below every two weeks.

-Intern Directions:

-- Fill in the following blanks.
-You are expected to work according to the facility's schedule. - Make enough copies of this log to cover all weeks of your rotation. - Each day, write your start and end time, and the hours worked, less your 30-minute lunch break. - Every 2 weeks, both you and your preceptor must review and sign your completed log. - Upload the form to Brightspace after having the preceptor sign the form.
+Intern Directions: Fill in the follows: Make enough Each day, write break.
+Every 2 week w hours wo owing blan a copies of ite your sta ks.
+You are this log to art and end u and your e expected cover all w time, and preceptor m below every two weeks. to work according to the facility's schedule. reeks of your rotation. the hours worked, less your 30-minute lunch must review and sign your completed log. he preceptor sign the form.

-Week# Date Start time End time Hours worked Activity/notes Intern Initials: 1 Total Hou urs:
+Week# Start End Hours Activity/notes

+Date time time worked •

+Intern Initials: Total Hours:

-Week# Date Start time End time Hours worked Activity/notes Intern Initials: Total Ho urs:
+Week# Date Start time End time Hours worked Activity/notes

+Intern Initials: Total Hours:

 Signature: Date:

 Intern

 Signature: Date:

-- Preceptor